Trump baby blimp flies in London as protests greet president

 Thornberry told the BBC that the leader of Britain’s most important ally should be stood up to “the way you deal with a bully” because “if you bow down in front of them you just get kicked harder.”

+There were occasional scuffles as some of the protesters confronted small pockets of Trump supporters.
+Police moved in to separate the groups, and bundled some of the combatants into a nearby pub.

-Lewis Metcalfe said he came to the city from his home in northern England to show support for the president.
+One counter-protester, Lewis Metcalfe, said he had traveled from his home in northern England to show support for the president.

-“I’m obviously going to be a minority today,” said Metcalfe, who wore a “Make America Great Again” cap.
+“I’m obviously going to be a minority today,” said Metcalfe.
 “I don’t agree with all his policies.
 He’s not the greatest president in the world, but he does get things done.”

-Trump dined with the queen at Buckingham Palace and took tea with Prince Charles on Monday, the first day of his three-day visit.
+Trump has dined with the queen at Buckingham Palace, took tea with Prince Charles and held talks with May during his three-day state visit, which ends Wednesday with commemorations of the 75th anniversary of D-Day.

-Things are likely to become more awkward on Tuesday when he meets May, who is in the final weeks of her premiership.
-The two leaders have sharply differing views on issues including Iran, Brexit and Chinese telecoms firm Huawei.

-Trump has already criticized May’s handling of Brexit and said May’s rival Boris Johnson would make an “excellent” prime minister.

-Note: An earlier version of this story incorrectly gave Katie Greene’s name as Sarah.
+The president said he was delighted with his reception in Britain, and said he had seen only “a small protest … very small.”

+He also claimed, exaggeratedly, that there had been “thousands of people on the streets cheering” as he left Buckingham Palace.